openstack-archive/mogan/doc/source/dev/dev-quickstart.rst

     sudo su - stack
     git clone https://git.openstack.org/openstack-dev/devstack.git devstack

-Create devstack/local.conf with minimal settings required to enable Nimble
+Create devstack/local.conf with minimal settings required to enable Mogan

 .. note::
     As Ironic tempest configuration depends on baremetal flavor, we have to temporarily disable tempest in the devstack config file to make it work with Ironic.
-    It's ok to enable Horizon, Nova and Cinder services, they don't impact Nimble at all, disable them in the demo configuration to only deploy the dependent services
+    It's ok to enable Horizon, Nova and Cinder services, they don't impact Mogan at all, disable them in the demo configuration to only deploy the dependent services

 ::